-A firm seeking certification has the burden of demonstrating to the District, by a preponderance of the evidence, that it meets the requirements related to business size, ownership and control.
-The District will make all determinations of SBE or MSBE eligibility by considering all the facts in the record, viewed as a whole.
+A firm seeking certification has the burden of demonstrating to BART, by a preponderance of the evidence, that it meets the requirements related to business size, ownership and control.
+BART will make all determinations of SBE or MSBE eligibility by considering all the facts in the record, viewed as a whole.

-Within ninety (90) days of receiving from the applicant all information required, the District will take all the following steps in determining whether an applicant firm meets the SBE and/or MSBE certification standards:
+Within ninety (90) days of receiving from the applicant all information required, BART will take all the following steps in determining whether an applicant firm meets the SBE and/or MSBE certification standards:

-- 1. If the firm is a corporation, the District will analyze the ownership of stock in the firm as well as all relevant documents; - 2.
-The District will analyze the bonding and financial capacity of the firm; - 3.
-The District will determine the work history of the firm, including contracts it has received, and work it has completed; - 4.
-The District will obtain or compile a list of equipment owned by or available to the firm and the licenses the firm and its key personnel possess to perform the work it seeks to do as part of the SB Elements; - 5.
-The District will ensure that the applicant firm meets the standards established for personal net worth and business size standards of this program; - 6.
-The District will require potential SBEs to complete and submit an appropriate application form.
-The District will ensure that the applicant attests to the accuracy and truthfulness of the information on the application form.
-This will be in the form of an affidavit sworn to by the applicant before a person authorized by state law to administer oaths or in the form of an unsworn declaration executed under penalty of perjury of the laws of the United States.
-The District will review all information on the form prior to making a decision about the SBE eligibility of the firm; - 7.
-The District will request any additional documentation needed to ensure to verify the eligibility; - 8.
-The District will determine if an on-site visit or phone interview is necessary and schedule an on-site visit or phone interview.
-The decision to schedule an on-site visit or phone interview is made at the sole discretion of the District.
+- 1. If the firm is a corporation, BART will analyze the ownership of stock in the firm as well as all relevant documents; - 2.
+BART will analyze the bonding and financial capacity of the firm;

-9. The District will make a determination of eligibility of the firm and issue a certification or a denial of certification to the firm.
+- 3. BART will determine the work history of the firm, including contracts it has received, and work it has completed; - 4.
+BART will obtain or compile a list of equipment owned by or available to the firm and the licenses the firm and its key personnel possess to perform the work it seeks to do as part of the SB Elements; - 5.
+BART will ensure that the applicant firm meets the standards established for personal net worth and business size standards of this program; - 6.
+BART will require potential SBEs to complete and submit an appropriate application form.
+BART will ensure that the applicant attests to the accuracy and truthfulness of the information on the application form.
+This will be in the form of a signed Declaration of Eligibility form provided by the applicant.
+BART will review all information on the form prior to making a decision about the SBE eligibility of the firm; - 7.
+BART will request any additional documentation needed to ensure to verify the eligibility; - 8.
+BART will determine if an On-site review is necessary and the decision to schedule an virtual on-site visit or phone interview is made at the sole discretion of BART. - 9.
+BART will make a determination of eligibility of the firm and issue a certification or a denial of certification to the firm.

-If a firm is found to be eligible for SBE or MSBE certification, the District will add that firm to its database of SBE and/or MSBE certified firms.
-The District will also provide the firm with a certification document for the firm to maintain in its records.
+If a firm is found to be eligible for SBE or MSBE certification, BART will add that firm to its database of SBE and/or MSBE certified firms.
+BART will also provide the firm with a certification document for the firm to maintain in its records.
 This document will contain: